-These simulations only need to be run for Grid Forming Plants comprising Power Electronic Converters.
+In the Proposer's view these simulations only need to be run for Grid Forming Plants comprising Power Electronic Converters.
 There is no requirement for them to be run for Grid Forming Plants which achieve the necessary requirements using Synchronous Generators as their capability has been demonstrated over many years of operation and industrial experience.

-Simulations are first run by varying the frequency of the Grid to assess the supply of "ROCOF Response Power" performance under both slow and small frequency changes as well as under rapid and extreme frequency changes.
+Simulations are first run by varying the frequency of the Grid to assess the supply of "Active ROCOF Response Power" performance under both slow and small frequency changes as well as under rapid and extreme frequency changes.
 This is to confirm the correct operation of the Grid Forming Plant in the linear operating region and also under extreme frequency changes when the plant saturates.
 The latter test is to ensure the plant can maintain its full expected saturated output when subject to extreme frequency conditions.
 These tests are repeated with the plant part loaded.
-The purpose is to assess the correct supply of "ROCOF Response Power" without going into saturation and that pole slipping does not occur.
-The second set of simulations are required to demonstrate the ability of the Grid Forming Plant to supply Phase Jump Power.
+The purpose is to assess the correct supply of "Active ROCOF Response Power" without going into saturation and that pole slipping does not occur.

+The second set of simulations are required to demonstrate the ability of the Grid Forming Plant to supply Active Phase Jump Power.
 The simulations are run with the plant at full load or an agreed loading point, minimum load and a range of phase jumps applied at the connection point.
 A phase jump of up to the maximum phase jump limit is also to be applied.
-These tests are to demonstrate the plant can provide "Phase Jump Power" but also the Plant can withstand "Phase Jumps" up to the maximum "Phase Jump Withstand Limit".
+These tests are to demonstrate the plant can provide "Phase Jump Power" but also the Plant can withstand "Phase Jumps" up to the maximum "Phase Jump Angle Limit".
 The third set of simulations are required to confirm and demonstrate the appropriate behaviour of the Grid Forming Plant during fault or depressed voltage conditions.
+In behaviour of the Grid Forming Plant during fault or depressed voltage conditions.
 In particular these are required to demonstrate fault ride through and fast fault current injection.

-To demonstrate that the Grid Forming Converter can supply both ROCOF Response Power and Phase Jump Power at the same time, a simulation is required to be setup in accordance with the requirements of Figure 12.0.
+To demonstrate that the Grid Forming Converter can supply both Active ROCOF Response Power and Active Phase Jump Power at the same time, a simulation is required to be setup in accordance with the requirements of Figure 12.0.

 In this simulation, the Grid Forming Plant's output is set to load Y/2 and the variable frequency Grid is set to 50Hz with an export of Y/2 as shown in Figure 12.0.
 The variable frequency Grid is then subject to a fault at point A, followed by the opening of circuit breaker B, 140ms later.
-Results of Active Power, Reactive Power and Frequency are then recorded to demonstrate the capability of the Grid Forming Plant to supply "ROCOF Response Power" and "Phase Jump Power" simultaneously.
+Results of Active Power, Reactive Power and Frequency are then recorded to demonstrate the capability of the Grid Forming Plant to supply "Active ROCOF Response Power" and "Active Phase Jump Power" simultaneously.

-The next simulation test is required to demonstrate the ability of the Grid Forming Plant to supply Damping Power.
-This is initially achieved by injecting a 2Hz sine wave into the Grid Forming Plant model (see Figure 9.0(a) and Figure 9.0(b)) and comparing the results achieved match the quoted damping factor as derived from the Network Frequency Perturbation Plot as supplied by the Grid Forming Plant Owner.
-A range of simulation tests are repeated by injecting a sine wave with an amplitude of 0.01 pu into the Grid Forming Plant Model from 0.5Hz - 10Hz in 0.5Hz step increments (in total 20 tests).
+The next simulation test is required to demonstrate the ability of the Grid Forming Plant to supply Active Damping Power.
+This is initially achieved by injecting a Test Signal into the Grid Forming Plant model (see Figure 9.0(a) and Figure 9.0(b)) and comparing the results achieved match the quoted damping factor as derived from the Network Frequency Perturbation Plot as supplied by the Grid Forming Plant Owner.
+A range of simulation tests are repeated with different frequencies by injecting a Test Signal into the Grid Forming Plant Model.
 Again, damping is assessed against the Network Frequency Perturbation Plot as supplied by the Grid Forming Plant Owner.